What is Tympanoplasty?

 - Facial nerve injury

-These complications are considered rare and are minimized by having an experienced and skilled surgeon perform the procedure.
+These complications are considered rare and are minimized by having an experienced and skilled surgeon like Dr. Daneshrad perform the procedure.

 Recovery From Tympanoplasty

 For a few days after a tympanoplasty, the patient will experience some soreness and ear pain which may be treated with pain medication.
-There may also be some drainage from the ear.
+Some drainage from the ear may also occur.
 These symptoms usually subside quickly.
-Patients must be careful to keep the ear clean and dry after surgery in order to promote healing and lessen the risk of infection.
-For the first week, packing is usually kept in the ear and sometimes a dressing covers the outer ear as well.
+Patients must be careful to keep the ear clean and dry after surgery in order for the eardrum to heal properly and lessen the risk of infection.
+For the first week after surgery, packing is usually kept in the ear and sometimes a dressing covers the outer ear as well.

 The symptoms experienced before the surgical procedure, such as hearing loss, usually abate quickly after the tympanoplasty procedure.
 During the period immediately following a tympanoplasty, patients should refrain strong nose blowing, swimming and air travel and try to avoid crowds in an effort to avoid respiratory infections.